mfinelli/recueil/DESIGN.md

   created_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP
 );

--- Bookmark-list mirror, pushed by the backend after each capture is -- processed.
-Pulled by the extension on its own coarse/on-demand schedule.
+-- Bookmark-list mirror, kept in sync by the backend's own scheduled sync -- job (internal/mirror.Syncer -- see §8 for the full design), not pushed -- on individual mutations.
+Pulled by the extension on its own coarse/ -- on-demand schedule.
 CREATE TABLE archived_pages (
-  page_id INTEGER PRIMARY KEY,      -- matches Postgres pages.id
+  page_id INTEGER PRIMARY KEY,      -- matches Postgres pages.id; never
+                                     -- D1-generated
   user_id INTEGER NOT NULL REFERENCES users(id),
   raw_url TEXT NOT NULL,
   title TEXT,
-  latest_capture_at TIMESTAMP NOT NULL, updated_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP );
+  latest_capture_at TEXT NOT NULL, updated_at TEXT NOT NULL          -- mirrors Postgres pages.updated_at
+                                     -- verbatim -- the sync checkpoint
+                                     -- itself (§8), not D1's own clock
+);
-CREATE INDEX idx_archived_pages_user ON archived_pages(user_id);
+CREATE INDEX idx_archived_pages_user_id ON archived_pages(user_id);
+CREATE INDEX idx_archived_pages_updated_at ON archived_pages(updated_at);
 ```

 `pending_captures.queue_item_id` is nullable specifically to support **direct